Explicit Kronecker-Weyl theorems and applications to prime number races: Introduction

 It seems a reference to a proof of the discrete version of the Kronecker-Weyl theorem is hard to find in a published form so we provide a proof in an appendix.
 We borrowed the proof to P. Humphries' Masters thesis \cite{Hum}.
 For a proof of the general continuous version, see \cite[Theorem 4.2]{Dev}.\\

-\textbf{Notations.} Some notations are introduced at various places and then used many times throughout the text and we gather them here for reference.
-The element $\nu_{\theta}$ always denotes $\left(e^{i\theta_1}, \dots, e^{i \theta_r}\right)$.
-The quantities $d$ and $h_{k, j}$ coming from linear dependence relations are introduced at the beginning of Section \ref{Deg}, Section \ref{Nondeg} and Section \ref{Cont}, depending on the context.
-The subgroup $H_{\theta} \subset \T^r$ arising in the non-degenerate case is defined in Theorem \ref{NKW}.
-The random variables $Z_{\theta}$ are introduced, depending on the context, in Corollary \ref{ProbaDeg} (degenerate case), Definition \ref{VA} (non-degenerate case) or Corollary \ref{ConEsp} (continuous case).
+\textbf{Notations.} Some notations are introduced at various places and then used many times throughout the text, we gather them here for reference.
+In the discrete case, the element $\nu_{\theta}$ is defined in (\ref{nu}) and denotes $\left(e^{i\theta_1}, \dots, e^{i \theta_r}\right)$.
+The quantities $d$ and $h_{k, j}$ coming from linear dependence relations are introduced in (\ref{d}) and (\ref{h}) in Section \ref{Disc} and (\ref{dc}) and (\ref{hc}) in Section \ref{Cont}, depending on the context.
+The subgroup $H_{\theta} \subset \T^r$ arising in the non-degenerate case is defined in (\ref{H}) in the discrete case and in (\ref{Hc}) in the continuous case.
+The random variables $Z_{\theta}$ are introduced, depending on the context, in formula (\ref{VA}) (discrete case) or formula (\ref{VAc}) (continuous case).